MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 - Specify the executable path as `TargetObject` for non-zero exit code ErrorRecord (#16108) (Thanks
   @rkeithhill!)
 - Invoke-Command: improve handling of variables with $using: expression (#16113) (Thanks @dwtaber!)
+- Add `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup (#15177)

 For a complete list of changes, see the [Change Log][CHANGELOG] in the GitHub repository.

 ## Experimental Features

+> [!NOTE]
-There is a known issue about 7.3.0-preview.1 - Alpine Linux packages are missing the `powershell.config.json` file, causing experimental features to be disabled by default.
-For details, see Issue #16636.
+> There is a known issue in 7.3.0-preview.1 - Alpine Linux packages are missing the
+> `powershell.config.json` file, causing experimental features to be disabled by default.
+For details,
+> see Issue #16636.

+PowerShell 7.3 introduces the following experimental features:

+- [PSCleanBlock][exp-clean] - Adds `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup

+For more information about the Experimental Features, see [Using Experimental Features][exp].

 ## Breaking Changes and Improvements